Wilfred Ellershaw

-Brigadier-General Wilfred Ellershaw (1871 – 5 June 1916) was a British Army officer who served as Aide-de-Camp to Lord Kitchener.
+Brigadier General Wilfred Ellershaw (1871 – 5 June 1916) was a British Army officer who served as aide-de-camp to Lord Kitchener.

+Early life and family

 Ellershaw was the son of Reverend John Ellershaw.
 He was educated at Bloxham School in Oxfordshire.
 He married Katherine Ingles, daughter of Rear-Admiral John Ingles and Catherine Sophia Glennie, on 22 June 1899.

+Military career

-He was commissioned into the Royal Artillery.
+Ellershaw was commissioned into the Royal Artillery.
 Between 1899 and 1906 he was an instructor at the Royal Military Academy, Sandhurst.
 He subsequently rose to the rank of brigadier-general.
-During the First World War he served as Special Service Officer at the War Office and became the Aide-de-Camp to the British Filed Marshall, Lord Kitchener.
+During the First World War he served as special service officer at the War Office and became the aide-de-camp to the British field marshal, Lord Kitchener.

-Ellershaw died alongside Kitchener on 5 June 1916 when the ship he was on, HMS Hampshire, struck a mine laid by a German U-boat shortly after leaving Scapa Flow.
+Ellershaw died alongside Kitchener on 5 June 1916 when the ship he was on, HMS Hampshire, shortly after leaving Scapa Flow, struck a mine laid by a German U-boat.

 Ellershaw is commemorated on the Hollybrook Memorial of Hollybrook Cemetery, located in Shirley, Southampton.